• Skip to secondary menu

 For example, if you randomly select 1000 people from a town with a population of 100,000 residents, each person has a 1000/100000 = 0.01 probability.
 That’s a simple calculation requiring no additional knowledge about the population’s composition.
 Hence, simple random sampling.

-Simple random sampling helps ensure that the sample mirrors the population.
+Simple random sampling is a probability sampling method that helps ensure the sample mirrors the population.
 The process proportionately samples from larger subpopulations more frequently than smaller subpopulations.

 Suppose the town contains subpopulation A with 40,000 people and subpopulation B with 10,000.
 Using SRS with a probability of 0.01, the process will tend to enlist 400 from subpopulation A and 100 from B. Hence, the process tends to produce a proportionate representation in the sample that reflects the entire population.
 You don’t need to know the details about the subpopulations for this process to work!